Pocatello metropolitan area

 The Pocatello Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of Bannock and Power counties in eastern Idaho, anchored by the city of Pocatello.
 As of the 2010 census, the MSA had a population of 82,839.
 Power County was added back to the Pocatello MSA as of April 10, 2018.
+It is just south of the Idaho Falls metropolitan area.